bincent0929/vincents-school-notes/How To Fix The Open vSwitch Problem On Ubuntu 22.04.5 LTS On The Raspberry Pi 4.md

 sudo apt-get install openvswitch-switch-dpdk
 ```

-Now it won't complain to you.
+Restart your device and now it won't complain to you!
 ## P.S.
 If you are still having problem, it may be related to indentation in `/etc/netplan/50-cloud-init.yaml`.
 It's very picky.